A bit of a beer gut and a little soft in the head.

 The Grizzly was beaten by Stephen Colbert when the fake pundit ran for the presidency.
 Markham was in a fight with Spider-Man after robbing a bank and Colbert, who is well known for his fear of bears, decided that Max was there to assassinate him.
 At the top of a brownstone, Colbert shoved a gargoyle onto the criminal below.
 (Amazing Spider-Man #573)

 Grizzly briefly worked for Norman Osborn and the Thunderbolts.
-He was sent against the Agents of Atlas and took part in the Siege of Asgard.
+He debreifed the team about the Agents of Atlas before they attacked a chemical weapons plant in Louisiana.
 (Thunderbolts #139)

 |Cover Date||Appearance Information|